getfem/getfem/doc/sphinx/source/userdoc/bmesh.rst

    point ``pt`` has no influence if the geometric transformation is linear.
-This is not a unit normal, the norm of the resulting vector is the ratio between the surface of the face of the reference element and the the surface of the face of the real element.
+This is not a unit normal, the norm of the resulting vector is the ratio between the surface of the face of the reference element and the surface of the face of the real element.

 .. function:: mymesh.convex_area_estimate(ic)